Confront Anxiety and Manage Stress

 Excess anxiety may be a temporary response to an overwhelming situation which passes.
 It also may become a painful mental habit.

-Disfunctional anxiety can stem from our own overly high expectations.
-Sometimes we will fail.
+Some disfunctional anxiety stems from our own overly high expectations.
+We will fail on occasion.
 That is inevitable.
-We can evaluate the causes and try again with better tools.
-Or we can fall into self blame and depression.
+At best you evaluate the causes and try again with better tools.
+Do not fall into self blame and depression.

-As an anxiety counselling professional I start by helping you to address habitual anxiety.
-Each person has a history, habits, and viewpoints.
-Each person has certain prejudices and automatic reactions.
-We begin by helping you gain self awareness, by looking at your assumptions.
-Then experimentation, self-talk and patience can gradually broaden your perspective.
+Every person has a history, habits, and viewpoints, certain prejudices and automatic reactions.
+In therapy we can build your self awareness.
+We look at your assumptions.
+Experimentation, self-talk and patience can gradually broaden your perspectives.

-The best known anxiety counselling is Cognitive Behavioral Therapy (CBT).
+Cognitive Behavioral Therapy (CBT) is the best known intervention for anxiety.
 Mind, body and emotions are all connected.
-Change one, and you effect the others.
+Change one, and usually you effect the others.
 CBT has various offshoots, variations and augmentations which can make it more effective for certain people.

 Post Traumatic Stress Disorder requires more specialized counselling approaches.
-PTSD results from emotionally painful shock.
+PTSD results from an emotionally painful shock.
 Afterwards the victim lives in fear, expects danger to lurk around every corner.
-Flashbacks and dreams can bring the danger back as large as life.
-Here in Niagara Region you can talk with this professional counsellor to gradually defang those memories.
+Flashbacks and dreams can bring back those feelings.
+In the Niagara Region you can rely on professional counselling experience to gradually defang those memories.

 RESOURCES